-More than 80% of the population is affected to some degree during their teen years and twenties with a skin condition called acne.
+More than 80% of the population is affected to some degree during their teen years and adult life with a skin condition called acne.
 For most, it will be a somewhat distressing temporary condition that leaves no significant lasting effects.
-For others, acne can result in scarring that is disfiguring and affects self image in a negative way for the rest of their lives.
+For others, acne can result in scarring that is not only disfiguring but can affect an individual’s self-image in a negative way, for the rest of their lives.

-Treatment of acne scarring is often dependent on the size, shape and depth of the scar since some treatments are more effective on certain types of scarring.
-Accutane use, though very effective in controlling active outbreaks, can be detrimental to many treatments for scarring and should be discussed with your doctor prior to treatment
+Treatment of acne scarring is often dependent on the size, shape, and depth of the scar because some treatments are more effective on certain types of scarring.
+Accutane use, though very effective in controlling active outbreaks, can be contraindicated in conjunction with many treatments for scarring and should be discussed with your doctor prior to treatment.

 However, with the introduction of fractional resurfacing technology such as the new Ultrapulse Fractionated CO2 Laser and Fraxel®, dermabrasion may become less common.
 Laser skin resurfacing takes less time and allows penetration of the skin layers to be more controlled than in dermabrasion.
 Because only small “fractions” of the skin’s surface are treated, laser resurfacing results in less downtime and an easier recovery.
 Results from treatment with the Ultrapulse are dramatic and immediate, often requiring only one to two appointments.
 The Fraxel laser treatments may take up to six visits to achieve desired results.